Can Carpets and Rugs be Toxic? (Truth Revealed)

 Are Carpet Cleaning Chemicals Safe?

 Many traditional cleaners pack a powerful punch, using harsh substances like perchloroethylene or naphthalene to tackle tough stains.
-But these chemicals can also cause serious health issues, from respiratory problems to skin irritation.
+But these chemicals may cause serious health issues, from respiratory problems to skin irritation.

 The good news is that there are more eco-friendly options out there.
 Look for "green" or "natural" carpet cleaners that use less toxic ingredients.
 Or, you can go the steam cleaning route, which uses high-pressure hot water to clean without added chemicals.